 |Guest Blog: Online Video Tutorials for Distance Education Students||

 By: Lynn Cahoon

 The library research resources available to distance learners and faculty have never been better.
 No matter what your topic or where you are studying, the books and articles you need are only a few clicks away.
 But to find them, you’ll have to learn to use the GIL online catalog and GALILEO databases, which can seem intimidating to the uninitiated.

 |Graduation Fair: Ordering Graduation Items Virtually||

 The University of Georgia Bookstore is hosting a graduation fair until March 3 to kick off cap and gown sales for all candidates for spring graduation.
 Students can purchase announcements, graduation portraits, diploma frames and alumni merchandise.

-Contact the online Regulatory Affairs Coordinator for answers to any additional questions you may have.
+Contact the online International Biomedical Regulatory Sciences Coordinator for answers to any additional questions you may have.